arjunguha/compsci220-scala/website/exams/2014_xz39j/index.md

 Using the `fringe` function you wrote above, write a function called `sameFringe` to determine if two streams are identical.
-The `sameFringe` function should short-circuit and produce false as soon as it finds two elements that are not identical.
+The `sameFringe` function should short-circuit and produce `false` as soon as it finds two elements that are not identical.

-## Part 2.
-List Processing

-The `filter` function removes elements from a list that do not satisfy a given predicate.
-Write a function called `filterIndex` which removes elements whose position does not satisfy a given predicate.

-For example,

-1. `filterIndex(n => n < 2, List("a", "b", "c", "d")` produces `List("a", "b")`
-2. `filterIndex(n => n % 2 == 0, List("a", "b", "c", "d")` produces `List("a", "c")`

-The `map` function applies a function to every element in a list and returns the list of results.
-It is often convenient to map several functions over a list, e.g., `lst.map(f).map(g).map(h)`.
-However, this is inefficient because it creates two intermediate lists.

-Write a function called `mapmap` that applies two functions to every element in the list, without creating an intermediate list.

-The following property should hold:

-    lst.map(f).map(g) == mapmap(f, g, lst)

-### Part 3.
+### Part 5.
 Regular Expressions

 Write a regular expression, `notAbb` that matches all strings of `a`s and `b`s that do not include `abb` as a substring.